meena-rathi/shopping/README.md

 **Gallery**

-As a visitor, I want to browse the product categores.
+As a visitor, want to browse the product categores.

 **Contact Us**